CodeChain-io/codechain/spec/CodeChain-Coin.md

 # Denomination

-The smallest denomination of CCC is called Quark.
+The smallest denomination of CCC is called a Quark.

 | Unit | Quark Value | Quark          |
 |----- | ------------| -------------- |